The world's largest website

 /20/03

-Hi Ed, I would like to know what the critical factors are
+Hi Craig, I would like to know what the critical factors are

-that determine shorty circuit weld fusion.
+that determine Short Circuit weld fusion.
 I often wonder if short

 circuit transfer simply won't put heat into the base metal fast